 Second of a three-term sequence for the non-science major.
-Covers organic chemistry, polymers, energy and the future, air and its pollution, water and its pollution, agricultural chemistry, and food production in the third world.
+Covers organic chemistry, polymers, energy and the future, air and its pollution, water and its pollution, agricultural chemistry, and the starving third world.
 Prerequisite: CH115 or consent of instructor.
 Class fee \$8.
-W